hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

     normalize_via_two
     normalize_via_three

 perhaps we should conceptualize it as one of our :+[#ba-041] universal abstract operations.

-)
+the method takes on arugment and optionally one block.

-the signature:
+  • the argument is a [#ca-004] "knownness"

-  `normalize_argument` - argument ("arg") is a [#ca-004]  ("trio")
+  • the optional block is a [#ca-017] selective listener.

-     argument structure. optional block is a [#ca-017] selective listener.
+understanding [#ca-004] "the states of knownness" is *essential* here, and it is highly recommened that you read its doc-node before proceding. we use a "knowness" structure to represent the argument and all of the relevant metadata around it that we will work with..

-this arg structure has at least the below fields (see subject for more):
+### `nil` may be just another value

-  • the `name_symbol` of the field
+this "knownness" structure holds any argument value that may have been passed from some "upstream" of information. this upstream may be a human user, a human user behind a front client, another system, whatever.

-  • `is_known_known` a boolean-ish indicating whether or not we know what the actual value is of this field
+with this knownness structure we can know whether or not the argument value was provided by this agent, including whether the agent explicitly passed `false` or `nil` for the value.

-  • the `value_x` actual value, when the above is trueo
+in our conception of normalization, having passed `nil` explicitly is seen as having significance that may possibly be distinct from the value having not been passed at all.

-  • the (formal) `property` of the field (if any)
+that is, we don't require that this distinction be made, but we allow for the possibility that it might be, per the design of the client.

-if it is known to have been passed, note that depending on your interface the incoming value may be `false`, `nil`, or any other value (e.g arbitrary objects).
+### you may change the value

 depending on your definition for what is normal for that field (and more broadly what is valid), you may transform the incoming